Treasury Yields Higher After Upbeat Data Outside U.S.

 By Akane Otani

-Treasury yields rose on Wednesday after data from China and the eurozone increased investors' optimism about the global economy.
+Treasury yields rose on Wednesday after data from China and the eurozone heightened investors' optimism about the global economy.

 Bond yields, which rise as prices fall, jumped overnight after a report showed activity in China's services sector accelerated at the fastest pace in 14 months.
 Meanwhile, surveys of purchasing managers pointed to a rebound in March for Germany, Europe's largest economy.

-Those readings helped offset some underwhelming data on U.S. private payrolls and services-sector growth, keeping the yield on the benchmark 10-year Treasury higher on the day, at a recent 2.512%, according to Tradeweb, compared with 2.478% Tuesday.
+Those readings helped offset some underwhelming data on U.S. private payrolls and services-sector growth, keeping the yield on the benchmark 10-year Treasury higher on the day, at 2.517%, compared with 2.478% Tuesday.

 "Really, it's not too much of a surprise since warning signs of stagnating growth have been flashing over the past few weeks," said Mike Loewengart, vice president of investment strategy at E*Trade, in emailed comments.